compound-finance/quark/client/README.md

 ## Future Considerations

 We could probably improve the ability to pipe data into Ethers invocations, but that is starting to get a little dicey.
 Leaving it as a note for now to address later.

+We should make Solc/Yul compilation (optionally?) outside of the main thread.

 ## License